 The Company accepts foreign exchange orders from and enters into foreign currency forward contracts with customers.
 These transactions are riskless principal transactions.
-The Company hedges all of its foreign exchange orders back to back exclusively with BPSA.
+The Company hedges all of its foreign exchange back-to-back orders exclusively with BPSA.

 In all circumstances, BPSA acts as both the prime broker and custodian of the client and also as the Company's own foreign exchange counterparty.
-Therefore, the counterparty credit risk is entirely hedged as BPSA is the Company's counterpart for both the derivative asset and liability.
-These back to back transactions are offset, and only the resulting spread is reflected in the statement of financial condition and in the statement of income and comprehensive income.
+Therefore, the counterparty credit risk is entirely hedged, as BPSA is the Company's counterpart for both the derivative asset and liability.
+These back-to-back transactions are offset, and only the resulting spread is reflected in the statements of financial condition and in the statements of income and comprehensive income.